Topology of automorphism groups of parabolic geometries: Introduction

 \item In \cite{frances.degenerescence}, the first author proved for conformal pseudo-Riemannian structures that if a sequence of smooth local conformal transformations converges $C^0$, then it converges $C^{\infty}$.
 His approach is very different from the analytic techniques of \cite{lf.conf.regularity} and \cite{schoen.cr}: he uses the Cartan connection associated to these structures and the dynamics of the action on null geodesics. \end{itemize}

 We prove a generalization of the results recounted above to local automorphisms of arbitrary parabolic geometries.
 Parabolic geometries are a broad family of geometric structures which nonetheless admit an extensive general theory.
 Well known examples include the conformal semi-Riemannian structures and strictly pseudoconvex CR structures mentioned above, as well as more general nondegenerate CR structures, projective structures, and so-called path geometries, which encode ODEs (see \cite{cap.slovak.book.vol1} for a comprehensive reference).
-See Definitions \ref{defi.parabolic.geometry} and \ref{defi.automorphism} below for \emph{parabolic geometry} and \emph{automorphism}/\emph{automorphic immersion}.
+Definitions \ref{defi.parabolic.geometry} and \ref{defi.automorphism} below explain precisely what is meant by \emph{parabolic geometry} and \emph{automorphism}/\emph{automorphic immersion}.
+An automorphic immersion can be informally defined as a differentiable immersion $f : U \to M$, where $U \subset M$ is an open set, which preserves the Cartan geometry ${\mathcal C}$ on $M$.
+When $U=M$ and $f$ is also a diffeomorphism, then $f$ is said to be an automorphism of $(M, {\mathcal C})$.
+The set of automorphisms is a group that will be denoted $\Aut(M,{\mathcal C})$.
+Our main results can then be stated as follows:

 \begin{theoreme} Let $(M, \mathcal{C})$ be a smooth parabolic geometry.
 Let $f_k: U \to M$ be a sequence of automorphic immersions of $(M,{\mathcal C})$ converging in the $C^0$ topology on $U$ to a map $h$.
 Then $h$ is smooth and $f_k \rightarrow h$ also in the $C^{\infty}$ topology. \end{theoreme}